awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

    ubuntu:~$ git clone https://github.com/amzn/amzn-drivers
    ```

-1. Move the `amzn-drivers` package to the `/usr/src/` directory so dkms can find it and build it for each kernel update\.
+1. <a name="enhanced-networking-ena-dkms-start-step"></a>Move the `amzn-drivers` package to the `/usr/src/` directory so dkms can find it and build it for each kernel update\.
 Append the version number \(you can find the current version number in the release notes\) of the source code to the directory name\.
 For example, version `1.0.0` is shown in the example below\.

    ```
    ubuntu:~$ sudo mv amzn-drivers /usr/src/amzn-drivers-1.0.0